yagrxu/aliyun-devops-demo/readme.md

     - ACR (Managed Container Registry)

 3. You need to prepare a valid OSS Bucket for storing the terraform state optionally with a OTS table for locking ( One can achieve this by using terraform or aliyun cli but it is not in our demo scope)
+4. You need to prepare a valid RAM role in your account or in each of hierachical resource management accounts.
+In the demo, I use terraform code to simulate a RAM role creation during the account setup step.

-4. You need to prepare a RAM user with proper permission
+5. You need to prepare a RAM user with proper permission

 ## Workflow

-The work flow is already described programmatically in the testing code.
+1. Accounts Setup

+In this step, I only prepared a ram role which can be used for terraform automation in the dev setup.
+However account setup means much more than just RAM (Resource Access Management)
+2. Managed Services Setup
+3. Solution Services Setup

 ## Pipeline